tomaszsita/wp-manual-image-crop/readme.txt

 The plugin includes actions that can be used by other plugins:

 = mic_crop_done =
 Triggered after a crop has been successfully completed, immediately before the JSON response is sent to the browser.
+Provides $data (array) and $imageMetadata (array).

 == Changelog ==
 = 1.12 =